-Capped with snow, even during the summer months, the peak is a dramatic addition to the impressive mountainous skyline.
+Capped with snow, the peak is a dramatic addition to the impressive mountainous skyline, even during the summer months.

 3- Lake Lucerne

-Lake Lucerne is a stunning body of glistening turquoise water located in Central Switzerland.
+Lake Lucerne is a stunning body of glistening turquoise water in Central Switzerland.

 The best views of the lake are arguably from the top of Mount Pilatus, although great panoramic viewpoints are more easily accessible from the Sonnenberg mini-mountain.